wesleycamargo/azure-docs.pt-br/articles/storsimple/storsimple-snapshot-manager-manage-volumes.md

 2. No painel **Escopo**, clique no nó **Volumes**.

-3. No painel **Resultados**, clique no volume que você deseja excluir.
+3. No painel **Resultados**, clique com o botão direito do mouse no volume que deseja excluir.

 4. No menu, clique em **Excluir**.